Express Entry CRS Score for India in 2026: Cutoffs, Category Draws, and What to Do

 A score of 480 puts you within range of STEM category draws (which have cleared 480–500) but you are at the margin.
 At this level, the strategy is profile timing and draw monitoring rather than major score changes.

 Timing your profile entry: Express Entry profiles are ranked not just by CRS score but by submission date and time when scores are tied.
-Before a major draw, thousands of profiles in the pool share identical scores.
-Submitting your profile a few minutes after a draw announcement (when a new pool cycle begins) rather than leaving it idle can improve your tie-break position.
-This is not a guaranteed advantage but it is a free one.
+Earlier profile submissions win the tie-break.
+Submit as soon as your profile is complete rather than waiting for a draw announcement; a later submission does not improve the tie-break position.

 Verifying your NOC code: Many Indian IT professionals are mapped to the wrong NOC code, which may or may not be included in the STEM draw eligible occupations list.
-A "Senior Software Developer" may correctly map to 21232 (TEER 1), or it may fit better as 21222 if the role is primarily systems analysis.
+A "Senior Software Developer" title is not enough to establish category eligibility; duties may fit NOC 21232 or 21222, or another code.
 The draw eligibility is code-specific — confirm you are using the NOC that accurately reflects your actual duties, and that it appears in the current STEM eligible list.

-Securing a PNP nomination: At 480, a PNP nomination transforms you from a marginal candidate to a guaranteed ITA.
+Securing a PNP nomination: At 480, a PNP nomination usually places you above the draw cutoff, but federal eligibility and an ITA still apply.
 Monitor Ontario's HCP stream (for tech workers) and Alberta's AAIP Tech pathway for intake windows.

 The CRS Score Calculator and What It Actually Tells You